 - a.
 Pieces that meet the standards in 301.3.0 must be prepared in separate bundles from pieces that meet the standards in 26.0. - b.
 Firm bundles must not be included in Periodicals mailings prepared under 25.0. - c.
-Each bundle of pieces prepared under 301.3.0 and each bundle of pieces prepared under 26.0 must separately meet the bundle minimums in 25.4. - d.
-Bundles may contain fewer than six pieces when the mailpieces are too thick or too heavy to create a six-piece bundle.
-Piece price eligibility is not affected if the total number of pieces bundled for a presort destination meets or exceeds the minimum for price eligibility under 14.0.
+Bundles may contain fewer than six pieces when the mailpieces are too thick or heavy to create a six-piece bundle.
+Piece price eligibility is not affected if the number of pieces bundled for a presort destination meets or exceeds the minimum under 14.0.